TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

    Description
          **Note:** Only active if linkWrap is **not** set and file is **not** :ref:`GIFBUILDER <gifbuilder>` (as it works with the original image file).

 .. container:: table-row

-   Property
-         if

-   Data type
-         :ref:`->if <if>`

-   Description
-         If "if" returns false, the image is not shown!

-.. container:: table-row